Amazon Web Services

 S3:PutObject | Required | Performs single and multipart uploads | Data uploads from an instrument |

-STS:GetCallerIdentity | Required | Verifies credentials using the current user or role name | Data uploads from an instrument |
+STS:GetCallerIdentity | Required | Uses the current user or role name to verify credentials | Data uploads from an instrument |

-STS:GetFederationToken | Required for IAM User only | Allows for the creation of limited temporary credentials for an IAM user | Data uploads from an instrument and the creation of temporary credentials for the AWS CLI |
+STS:GetFederationToken | Required for IAM User only | Allows limited temporary credentials to be created for an IAM user | Data uploads from an instrument and the creation of temporary credentials for the AWS CLI |

-omics:GetWorkflow | Optional | Retrieves the details of a HealthOmics Ready2Run workflow | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |
+omics:GetWorkflow | Optional | Retrieves the details of an AWS HealthOmics workflow | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |

-omics:StartRun | Optional | Enables the start a HealthOmics Ready2Run workflow | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |
+omics:StartRun | Optional | Enables the start of an AWS HealthOmics workflow | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |

-iam:PassRole | Optional | Passes the execution role to the HealthOmics Ready2Run workflow commands for execution permissions | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |
+iam:PassRole | Optional | Passes the execution role to the HealthOmics workflow commands for execution permissions | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |

-omics:GetRun | Optional | Retrieves details of a HealthOmics run | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |
+omics:GetRun | Optional | Retrieves details of an AWS HealthOmics run | Creation and use of an AWS HealthOmics verified Bases2Fastq flow |

-S3:GetBucketPolicy | Optional | Retrieves the bucket policy of an S3 bucket | Data sharing through a bucket-level policy |
+S3:GetBucketPolicy | Optional | Retrieves the Amazon S3 bucket policy | Data sharing through a bucket-level policy |

-S3:PutBucketPolicy | Optional | Applies a bucket policy to an S3 bucket. | Data sharing through a bucket-level policy |
+S3:PutBucketPolicy | Optional | Applies an Amazon S3 bucket policy | Data sharing through a bucket-level policy |

-S3:DeleteBucketPolicy | Optional | Deletes the bucket policy of an S3 bucket | Data sharing through a bucket-level policy |
+S3:DeleteBucketPolicy | Optional | Deletes an Amazon S3 bucket policy | Data sharing through a bucket-level policy |

 S3:GetObject | Optional | Allows for the retrieval of objects from the data browser in AWS | Use of presigned URLs for file downloads from data browsing in ElemBio Cloud |